The creative process in photography – subject of a new series

 Equivalents I – Pennzoil Place, Houston

 This image was shot in Huston and it shows one of the icons of the city and of modern architecture in general, Philip Johnson’s Pennzoil building.
-I shot this image with Mabry Campbell, a friend and a great photographer who knows Houston by heart and has photographed it quite a it.
-The shot was taken quite some time ago, but only now it was ready to be interpreted and processed.
+It was taken quite some time ago, but only now it was ready to be interpreted and processed.

 Why the creative process in photography takes time